Student Organizations | Westmoreland County Community College, Youngwood, Pennsylvania

 Psi Beta (Psychology Honor Society)

-Westmoreland hosts a chapter of the Psi Beta, the national honor society for psychology.
-Our group's goal is to encourage professional development and psychological literacy of all students with an interest in psychology through promotion and recognition of excellence in scholarship, leadership, research, and community service.
+Westmoreland hosts a chapter of Psi Beta, the national honor society for psychology.
 Prospective members are invited to join based on GPA and academic accomplishment in psychology.

 Student American Dental Assistants Association (SADAA)